ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 We also need to copy the covariates files because at least one needs changed.

+Onco has hospitals with apostrophes in the name which messes with the read.
+Was a problem in gwasurvivr but not spacox read?

 ```BASH
 awk 'BEGIN{FS=OFS="\t"}{
 if( $1 ~ /^FAM_/ ){